 Name of spouse; date of marriage; end date, if any; and manner ended, if applicable.
 Please add the place city and state (if in the U.S.) or city and country (if outside of the U.S.) of the previous marriage.
 If you have never been married, enter “none.”

 List all dates you have been present in the United States.
 The transmitting U.S. Citizens parent will have to write down all the dates that s/he has been physically present inside the United States before the birth of the child.
 If you require additional assistance on this part, there is a section on this website dedicated only on this field.

 If you require additional space to write down the information please continue on Section E of the DS-2029 form.

 If you select the CRBA to be mail inside the United States, please let the officer know at the time of the interview.
 Pick-up service, in Quito, is not available.
 Mail service in Ecuador is only valid via courier that will incur in additional costs.

 Additional information regarding physical presence in the form DS-2029

 We know that this is the most complicated part of this form, so we urge you to please pay close attention to details.

-On the list of dates you provide in field # 2j/3j, you need to fill out only the dates that you have been physically present in the U.S. This means that if you left the U.S. for even one day, on vacation to Canada, Mexico or any other place outside the U.S. or any of its outlying possessions, these dates should not be included on this list.
+On the list of dates you provide in field # 2j/3j, you need to fill out only the dates that you have been physically present inside the U.S. before the birth of the child.
+This means that if you left the U.S. for even one day, on vacation to Canada, Mexico or any other place outside the U.S. or any of its outlying possessions, these dates should not be included on this list.